Salesforce workload

 3. Assign a Salesforce user license.

-4. Assign the System Administrator profile.
+4. Assign the System Administrator profile (or equivalent).

 6. Set a password for the user.